dnxware/dnxware-org/.github/ISSUE_TEMPLATE.md

 * Logs:
 ```
-insert Prometheus and Alertmanager logs relevant to the issue here
+insert dnxware and Alertmanager logs relevant to the issue here
 ```